dxw/playbook/playbook.md

 * Install a plugin that fails an inspection
 * Do research to identify plugins to solve a particular problem.
 It's fine to recommend something that we already know of, but in this situation, we usually ask the client to do some searches on the WordPress Directory and suggest one, which we can then check and install.
 * Fix complex problems that come up after a plugin or WordPress core update is applied.
 Exactly what constitutes a complex problem is at our discretion.
 But if we've spent a couple of hours on an updated-related bug and it's still not fixed, we're probably dealing with one.
 * From time to time, we may make an exception to these restrictions.
 If you think that might be appropriate, ask Harry or a delivery manager.
-In all of the above cases, we can offer to quote for the required work.
+In all the above cases, we can offer to quote for the required work.

 Finally, there is an overarching principle that we don't do anything on a ticket that is very time consuming or that is objectively a bad idea.
 If you think you're in this situation, ask a delivery manager for advice.